NCCE/teachcomputing.org/README.md

 ### Dynamics (referred to in the codebase as Achiever for historic reasons)

-By default the development environment expects to be able to communicate with Stem's staging Dynamics API which is used to populate the course list, and user enrolments etc. You'll need to add staging credentials to `.env` (find in lastpass: TC Achiever creds):
+By default the development environment expects to be able to communicate with Stem's staging Dynamics API which is used to populate the course list, and user enrolments etc. You'll need to add staging credentials to `.env` (find in the nonprod section of the heroku project in the terraform repo, or in RPF's lastpass: TC Achiever creds):

 ```
 # STAGING